Generation IV reactor: Very-high-temperature reactor (VHTR)

 In January 2016, X-energy was provided a five-year grant of up to $40 million by the United States Department of Energy to advance their reactor development.
 The Xe-100 is a PBMR that would generate 80 MWe, or 320 MWe in a 'four-pack'.

+Since 2021, the Chinese government is operating a demonstration HTR-PM 200-MW high temperature pebble bed reactor as a successor to its HTR-10.